mcconnco/CS312-Final-Project/README.md

 * AWS CLI
 * GitHub (This should be obvious)

-We will get into the details of how we utilize each of these down in the 'Execution' section
+We will get into the details of how we utilize each of these down in the `Execution` section

 ## Requirements